Sampling and Slicing Drums

 Some of the high frequencies are filtered, and the loop sounds are muffled.

 Drag up the Drive knob to around 50%.

-Click the Filter mode pop-up menu and choose BP 6dB Gritty.
+Click the Filter mode pop-up menu, and choose BP 6dB Gritty.

 The loop sounds small and lo-fi, and the kick drum is quite distorted.
 Use the Filter On/Off button to compare the sound of your sampled drums with and without filtering.

-You will quickly rearrange the regions in your workspace to create an intro section.
+You’ll quickly rearrange the regions in your workspace to create an intro section.